Chobham Common: Management

 In 1984, Surrey County Council produced the first management plan for Chobham Common which acknowledged invading scrub, fire and erosion as the main threats to the site.
 The Surrey Trust for Nature Conservation (now renamed the Surrey Wildlife Trust) had carried out small-scale scrub clearance work from 1974 onwards and Surrey County Council began clearing scrub on the Common from the 1970s onwards; however despite their best efforts the scrub continued to advance.
-While describing birch and pine invasion on the Common as “Possibly the most serious problem for nature conservation” the 1984 Management Plan states, “Widespread invasion control is difficult to justify financially.
-Intervention management will therefore be limited to the more significant open habitats and places where an acceptable level of tree cover can be maintained at low cost”.
+The 1984 Management Plan described birch and pine invasion as possibly the most serious problem for nature conservation on the common, but concluded that widespread control was difficult to justify financially, and that intervention would be limited to the more significant open habitats and to places where tree cover could be held at an acceptable level at low cost.

-From the late 1980s, a more aggressive approach to scrub management was adopted together with more active conservation management starting with the large scale annual events for schools and volunteers such as “Purge the Pine” and “Free Christmas Tree” events.
-While these events, which involved over 1,500 volunteers in some years, dramatically reduced the threat to the Common from pine invasion, birch remained a major threat to the site.
+From the late 1980s, a more aggressive approach to scrub management was adopted together with more active conservation management starting with the large scale annual events for schools and volunteers such as the "Purge the Pine" and "Free Christmas Tree" events.
+These involved more than 1,500 volunteers in some years and reduced the threat to the Common from pine invasion, birch remained a major threat to the site.

 The 1992 Management Plan took a much more positive approach to conservation management of Chobham Common.
 In the same year the site was proposed as a national nature reserve (NNR) and a substantial grant covering a ten-year period was awarded to Surrey County Council under the Countryside Stewardship Scheme for the management of 280 hectares of the Common.
 The scheme was extended to cover the whole NNR for a further ten years in October 2002.
 At the time of writing at least seventeen hectares of scrub management takes place each year together with at least twenty hectares of conservation mowing, and bracken control.
 Bare ground creation and heather cutting, and pond, scrape and pool creation are also carried out to enhance bio-diversity.
 The restoration of conservation grazing on Chobham Common is seen as a priority by site managers.